 What Is The Seven-Eyed Model of Supervision?

 The Seven-Eyed Supervision model was developed by Peter Hawkins and Robin Shohet in 1985, who integrated the relational and systemic aspects of supervision in a single theoretical model.
 The model is relational because it focuses on the relationships between client, therapist and supervisor and systemic because it focuses on the interplay between each relationship and their context within the wider system.
 The model is called “seven eyed” because it focuses on seven distinct aspects of the therapeutic process, as explained in the sections that follow.
 It’s important for supervisees simply to be aware of each of the “eyes” of the model, rather than learning each by rote.
-As a supervisor, I do know each “eye” by rote and I will guide you in your use of them.
+What follows is a guide to each of the “eyes” of the model.

 Eye 1: Focus on the Client

 It is all too easy for us as therapists to see our clients in terms of their problems and how they might solve them.
-In so doing, we block ourselves from being able to empathise with the client, even though we have their best interests at heart – we subtly objectify our clients.
-In focussing on the client, you will improve your empathy towards them.
-Your focus on your client will help you become more attuned to their motivation, needs and desires in the here-and-now of the therapeutic relationship.
+In so doing, we block ourselves from being able to empathise with the client, even though we may have their best interests at heart – we subtly objectify our clients.
+Focussing on the client may help you become more attuned to their motivation, needs and desires in the here-and-now of the therapeutic relationship.
 It can be an effective way of empathising with the client – experiencing the therapeutic relationship from their perspective.

-The following questions are examples of how you can develop a focus on your client:
+The following questions are examples of how to focus on the client’s experience:

 - How do they come into the room?